GaloisInc/mctrace/docs/README-release.md

 # Features of This Demonstration

+This demonstration includes a small collection of statically-linked PowerPC binaries and a selection of probes that can be used to instrument them.
+The current demonstration has the following limitations:
+ - At this time, MCTrace supports only statically-linked input binaries.
-This demonstration includes example PowerPC binaries that run in Linux user space.
-Future work will involve supporting "bare-metal" PowerPC programs; that work is ongoing and will be featured in a future demonstration.
+ - The binaries run in Linux userspace.
+Future work will involve supporting "bare-metal" PowerPC programs.

-The binaries included in this demonstration are statically linked.
-At this time, MCTrace supports only statically-linked input binaries.

-This demonstration includes example Dtrace probes that use the built-in Dtrace `timestamp` variable.
-Future work will include support for `ucaller`, a `copy` subroutine, and an explicit `send` action for writing data to a platform-specific location.
+ - The only DTrace built-in variable currently supported is `timestamp`.
+Future work will include support for `ucaller`, a `copy` subroutine, and an *explicit* send action for writing data to a platform-specific location.

-At this time, functions provided within the Platform API implementation object code cannot call each other.
-Each function must be self-contained.
-Future work will address this limitation.
+ - While swapping Platform API implementations is fully supported, the implementations are subject to the following restrictions:
+   - Functions in the Platform API implementation must be self-contained and cannot call other functions even in the same object file.
+   - Functions cannot make use of global variables

+   We expect to relax part of these restrictions in a future version.

 # Setting up MCtrace